The ghost pepper, bhut jolokia, was the first hot pepper to be measured at over 1 million Scoville heat units.

-You can also make hot sauce, infused oil, or add to your favorite salsa recipes – you can find some good ideas over at Foodal.
+You can also make hot sauce, infused oil, or add it to your favorite salsa recipes – you can find some good ideas over at Foodal.

 Remember that the flavor will develop over time.
 Your hot sauce will get spicier the longer you store it.